pradip-interra/Angular6-websocket/README.md

 * Open web browser http://localhost:4200/

 ## Recording
-Please refer to the recorded demo available here (websocket_demo) for a brief introduction of the functionality
+Please refer to the recorded demo available here (websocket_demo.mp4) for a brief introduction of the functionality.

-## Contact
-pradip.interra@gmail.com